javedblch/svg-text-to-vector/README.md

 # svg-text-to-path

-> Converts to path all the Textfield tags within an SVG file.
+> Converts to a vector path all the textfield tags in an SVG file.

 ## Installation